Matteo Messina Denaro

-Messina Denaro became a fugitive on the most wanted list in 1993; according to Forbes in 2010, he was one of the ten most wanted and powerful criminals in the world.
+Messina Denaro became a fugitive on the most wanted list of the Italian Ministry of the Interior in 1993; according to Forbes in 2010, he was one of the ten most wanted and powerful criminals in the world.
 With the deaths of Bernardo Provenzano in 2016 and Salvatore Riina in 2017, Messina Denaro was seen as the unchallenged boss of all bosses within the Mafia.
-After 30 years on the run, he was arrested on 16 January 2023 near a private clinic in Sicily's capital, Palermo.
+After 30 years on the run, he was arrested on 16 January 2023 near a private clinic in Sicily's capital, Palermo, where he was reportedly undergoing chemotherapy under a false name.
+Messina Denaro died in a prison hospital on 25 September 2023 after falling into an irreversible coma at the age of 61, after receiving treatment for colon cancer.

 Early life

 Matteo Messina Denaro was born in Castelvetrano in the province of Trapani, Sicily.
 His father, Francesco Messina Denaro, known as Don Ciccio, was the capo mandamento of Castelvetrano.
 Matteo learned to use a gun at 14.
 He once bragged: "I filled a cemetery all by myself."
 He made a reputation by murdering rival boss Vincenzo Milazzo from Alcamo and strangling Milazzo's three-month pregnant girlfriend.